aarshitaacharya/ml-playground/1.linear_regression/README.md

 ## What You'll Learn

-This repository contains three progressive notebooks that build your understanding from the ground up:
+This repository contains progressive notebooks that build your understanding from the ground up:

 ### 1. `foundations.ipynb`
 **Building Linear Regression from Scratch**